 JAS Global Advisors tested HTTP honeypots in SLDs known to have high volumes of collisions; reaching a honeypot would return a web page with contact information for JAS and a request to contact JAS.
 They received no replies.
 “Reviewing our HTTP logs, less than 8% of DNS resolutions ultimately led to the retrieval of one of our HTTP honeypot pages.
 Reviewing the HTTP logs further, less than 12% of those 8% reported an HTTP user-agent that could be considered a user-facing application (i.e. a Browser).”

-The substantive new material in the Phase Two report starts in Section 4.1, which says that JAS analysis showed many of the queries to nonexistent domains were generated by malware.
-It also mentioned the queries generated by Google Chrome, which queries for random SLDs within the .home TLD to try to get replies that the domains do not exist.
+The substantive new material in the phase two report started in Section 4.1, which said that JAS analysis showed many of the queries to nonexistent domains were generated by malware.
+It also mentioned the queries generated by Google Chrome, which queried for random SLDs within the .home TLD to try to get replies that the domains did not exist.
 Taken together, queries to nonexistent domains automatically generated by malware and Google Chrome represented “nearly 80% of the random and pseudo-random labels we detected in DITL datasets and in excess of 41% of the total NXDOMAIN traffic described in the DITL datasets.
-This is consistent with the observation that the “Alternate Path to Delegation” Second Level Domain (SLD) Collision Block Lists published by ICANN are comprised largely of these seemingly random, pseudo-random, machine-generated or otherwise linguistically nonsensical labels.”
+This is consistent with the observation that the ‘Alternate Path to Delegation’ Second Level Domain (SLD) Collision Block Lists published by ICANN are comprised largely of these seemingly random, pseudo-random, machine-generated or otherwise linguistically nonsensical labels.”

-Section 5 of the Phase Two report elaborates on the material briefly discussed in Section 3.3 of the Phase One report, where JAS Global Advisors had registered some SLDs in order to measure collisions within existing TLDs.
-The Phase Two report indicates that they registered over 50 SLDs.
-Through their research and analysis, they eventually discovered a vulnerability in Microsoft products, which is the disclosure-related issue that caused the delay in releasing the Phase Two report.
+Section 5 of the phase two report elaborated on the material briefly discussed in Section 3.3 of the phase one report, where JAS Global Advisors had registered some SLDs in order to measure collisions within existing TLDs.
+The phase two report indicated that they registered over 50 SLDs.
+Through their research and analysis, they eventually discovered a vulnerability in Microsoft products, which was the disclosure-related issue that caused the delay in releasing the phase two report.

 Potential Changes to Existing gTLD Processes: 2016 – present

 ICANN New gTLD Subsequent Procedures (SubPro) Working Group